Sea Level Rising Projections

-Sea levels will continue to rise for centuries even if warming was capped at 1.5°C above pre-industrial levels, prescribed in the lower limit of the Paris Agreement, warned the Intergovernmental Panel on Climate Change (IPCC) in its special report in October 2018.
+Sea level rising will continue for centuries even if warming was capped at 1.5°C above pre-industrial levels, prescribed in the lower limit of the Paris Agreement, warned the Intergovernmental Panel on Climate Change (IPCC) in its special report in October 2018.

-The dangers of sea level rise include land loss from the permanent inundation of low-lying coastal areas, intensification of inundation from storm surges, loss of critical coastal resources such as mangroves, and progressive salinization of soil and water that is harmful to crops.
+The dangers of rising sea levels include land loss from the permanent inundation of low-lying coastal areas, intensification of inundation from storm surges, loss of critical coastal resources such as mangroves, and progressive salinization of soil and water that is harmful to crops.

-Arable land throughout low-lying deltas in South and Southeast Asia, which produces 88% of the world’s rice supply, is under threat from rising oceans.
+Arable land throughout low-lying deltas in South and Southeast Asia, which produces 88% of the world’s rice supply, is under threat from rising sea levels.
 Most of the rice is a staple food for domestic consumption.

 In China, more than 23 million people and 32,000 km² of coastal areas are at risk of inundation if sea levels rise by one meter.
 These estimates multiply to more than 52 million people (71,000 km²) if sea levels climb to three meters.